TheMagnificent11/themagnificent11/index.md

 Having said that, event dispatching is central to any [event-driven architecture](https://learn.microsoft.com/en-us/azure/architecture/guide/architecture-styles/event-driven), which follows the [publisher-subscriber pattern](https://learn.microsoft.com/en-us/azure/architecture/patterns/publisher-subscriber).

-Now, I've not actually read Eric Evans' seminal book on domain-driven design, [Domain-driven Design: Tacking Complexity in the Heart of Software](https://www.amazon.com.au/Domain-Driven-Design-Tackling-Complexity-Software/dp/0321125215), so I'm unsure whether Evans suggests whether domain events should be published as part of the transaction that creates them, or have the event persisted with the change in application state and then later published using an [outbox pattern](https://codeopinion.com/outbox-pattern-reliably-save-state-publish-events).
+Now, I've not actually read Eric Evans' seminal book on domain-driven design, [Domain-driven Design: Tacking Complexity in the Heart of Software](https://www.amazon.com.au/Domain-Driven-Design-Tackling-Complexity-Software/dp/0321125215), so I'm unsure whether Evans suggests that domain events should be published as part of the transaction that creates them, or have the event persisted with the change in application state and then later published using an [outbox pattern](https://codeopinion.com/outbox-pattern-reliably-save-state-publish-events).

-I prefer the outbox pattern for domain event dispatching because I don't think you want a scenario where data is persisted and an event is raised that has multiple subscribers, but one of the subscribers fails to execute, causing the whole transation to be rolled back.
+I prefer the outbox pattern for domain event dispatching because I don't think you want a scenario where data is persisted and an event is raised that has multiple subscribers, but one of the subscribers fails to execute causing the whole transaction to be rolled-back.

 You then get an inconsistent scenario where certain event handlers have been handled, but the data that relates to those actions does not exist.
-Why send a confirmation email for an account that wasn't successfully regsitered.
+Why send a confirmation email for an account that wasn't successfully registered.

 Or, conversely, the transaction is not rolled back and one subscriber has failed to execute (including retries with back-off).